merenlab/anvio/anvio/docs/workflows/ecophylo.md

 ### HMM alignment coverage filtering

 The first step to removing bad %(hmm-hits)s is to filter out hits with low quality alignment coverage.
 This is done with the rule `filter_hmm_hits_by_model_coverage` which leverages %(anvi-script-filter-hmm-hits-table)s.
 We recommend 80%% model coverage filter for most cases.
 However, it is always recommended to explore the distribution of model coverage with any new HMM which will help you determine a proper cutoff (citation).
-To adjust this parameter, go to the `filter_hmm_hits_by_model_coverage` rule and change the parameter `--model-coverage`.
+To adjust this parameter, go to the `filter_hmm_hits_by_model_coverage` rule and change the parameter `--min-model-coverage`.

 {:.notice}
 Some full gene length HMM models align to a single hmm-hit independently at different coordinates when there should only be one annotation.
 To merge these independent alignment into one HMM alignment coverage stat, set `--merge-partial-hits-within-X-nts` to any distance between the hits for which you would like to merge and add it to the rule `filter_hmm_hits_by_model_coverage` under `additional_params`.